TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 Comparison:
 '''''''''''

+Comparison with the hostname, which the website visitor uses.

-The values are compared to the fully qualified hostname of getenv("REMOTE\_ADDR") retrieved by PHP.
+The values are compared to the fully qualified hostname, which is retrieved by PHP based on getenv('REMOTE\_ADDR').

 Value is comma-list of domain names to match with. \*-wildcard allowed but cannot be part of a string, so it must match the full host name